haskell/blog.haskell.org/content/making-ghc-upgrades-easy/index.md

 Although many people have contributed, often supported by their employers, the above list makes it clear that the direct support of Well-Typed has been particularly critical to success.
 Thank you Well-Typed\!

-I'm very grateful to many people who reviewed drafts of this post and helped me to improve it, including Moritz Angermann, Manuel Barnez, Teo Camarasu, Tobias Dammers, Trevis Esper, Adam Gundry, Wolfgang Jeltsch, Andreas Klebinger, Andrew Lelechenko, and Rodrigo Mesquita.
+I'm very grateful to many people who reviewed drafts of this post and helped me to improve it, including Moritz Angermann, Manuel Bärenz, Teo Camarasu, Tobias Dammers, Trevis Elser, Adam Gundry, Wolfgang Jeltsch, Andreas Klebinger, Andrew Lelechenko, and Rodrigo Mesquita.